Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.6-35B-A3B is the reasoning model in the pair, while DeepSeek V3.2 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 Qwen3.6-35B-A3B gives you the larger context window at 262K, compared with 128K for DeepSeek V3.2.

 Qwen3.6-35B-A3B has the edge for coding in this comparison, averaging 66.9 versus 60.9.
-DeepSeek V3.2 stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.